bradbell/at_cascade/readme.rst

 - Covariate reference for every covariate in the start_node database and every node that we are predicting for.
 If this includes all covariates, the same table could be used for all diseases.
-- Nodes that do not have mtall, mtspecific, or the covariate references will not be included in the analysis (nor will children of such nodes).
 - An option table that applies to the cascade, but not individual fits.

   - The *start_node*.